 I know, that’s a big claim, but hear me out.
 The last generation 3-Series was a fine driver’s sedan, but it felt a little heavy around the edges and its steering had too much play in it to be considered any better than the car it replaced.
 Add to that newcomers such as the Alfa Romeo Giulia and the Jaguar XE that stole its lunch money, and BMW’s almost legendary gentleman’s sedan ended up sitting mid-pack instead of walking all over the segment.

-Did you really think BMW would accept that?
+Did you really think the Germans would accept that?
 Of course not.
-Which is why it’s been working overtime with – ahem – the Japanese to put together an all-new 3-Series.
-And it’s really good now.
+Which is why they’ve been working overtime with – ahem – the Japanese to put together the 2019 BMW 3-Series.
+The car is really good now.

 The Kidney Loves You